 In order to maintain consistency and harmony with international banking standards the RBI is associated with Basel Committee on Banking Supervision (BCBS, Switzerland) since 1997.
-RBI of representsGovernment India International Bank for Reconstruction and Development(IBRD i.e. World Bank) and International Monetary Fund (IMF) in which India is a member since December 27, 1945.
+RBI representsGovernment of India in International Bank for Reconstruction and Development(IBRD i.e. World Bank) and International Monetary Fund (IMF) in which India is a member since December 27, 1945.